The isolation primitive for multi-tenant AI

 Confidential multi-tenant retrieval

-isovertThe isolation primitive — foundation for everything above.
+isovertThe isolation primitive.
+The foundation for everything above.

 From Cittela, a deep-tech research entity.